How Stress Messes With Your Metabolism + How To Fix It, According To An RD

 But, in times of stress, the adrenals are prioritized over thyroid regulation, and energy is shunted to them.
 What's more, cortisol, which is released in response to stress, can interfere with how the inactive thyroid hormone, T4, is converted to the active form, T3.
 In addition, stress can interfere with T3 expression, all of which puts the brakes on metabolism.

 The body has these mechanisms at play because if you were in a survival situation, say running from a predator, it would not be a good time to burn calories.
 However, the chronic stressors we are now battling are often not physical, which can drive weight gain and sluggish metabolism.

 Another metabolic hormone influenced by stress is leptin, a satiety hormone.
 Leptin is produced by our fat cells in response to body fat storage levels and fat consumption.
 It regulates energy balance by inhibiting hunger to encourage the use of stored fat for fuel.

 Essentially, if the body is under chronic stress, it will prioritize survival, not regulation.
-This is why stress can be heavily linked to infertility.
+This is why stress can be heavily linked to fertility struggles.
 The body wants to feel safe to ensure it can support the growth and development of a child.
 When a woman is chronically stressed, estrogen can be suppressed.
 In men, testosterone can be inhibited by stress, driving impotence and loss of libido.

 5 foods that support metabolic balance.